-Ivette A. López, PhD, MPH, BS
+Ivette A. López, PhD, MPH

 - Departments: Family & Preventive Medicine - Professor (Lecturer)

 Academic Office Information

 375 Chipeta Way, Room: Suite A, ROOM 148

 Salt Lake City, UT 84108